How black walnut hulls can help

 What to do about preventive drugs

-While I can’t recommend what your decision should be, I can tell you what I do with Skai when I go to Hawaii.
-He is not on any heartworm preventive and I test him for heartworm twice yearly.
+While I can’t recommend what your decision should be, I can tell you what I did with Skai and what I now do with Pax when I go to Hawaii.
+Pax is not on any heartworm preventive and I test him for heartworm twice yearly.
 My friend who lives in Hawaii full-time does the same and so far so good.

 It seems to me that drug companies exaggerate the need for heartworm treatment in areas with low heartworm incidence.
 A good example is the Pacific Northwest.
 It took me years to realize that they just want us to be afraid of being liable and sell more drugs to our clients and patients.

-At the same time some areas of North America present true danger of heartworm infection.
-In order to make the right decision it may be easier after looking at the map above.
+At the same time, some areas of North America present true danger of heartworm infection.
+In order to make the right decision it may be easier after looking at the maps above and below.

 What is the conclusion?